Hassanal Bolkiah: Early life and education

 For over four years, Hassanal Bolkiah attended school at the Istana Darul Hana Surau before relocating to Kuala Lumpur to further his education.
 He originally attended Jalan Gurney School before studying at Victoria Institution from January 1961 to December 1963.
 As a result, he became the first Sultan of Brunei to complete his education both domestically and abroad.
 According to V. Murugasu, the headmaster of Victoria Institution, he has demonstrated qualities of a great and responsible leader since he was a student.
 While at Victoria Institution, he enlisted in the Cadet Corps and was named best recruit in 1961.
 He wasn't the only royal or nobleman at the institution, according to G. E. D. Lewis, the school principal, thus the prize was given solely on the basis of merit.
 He had attained the rank of Lance Corporal when he left the institution.

 At the age of fifteen, he was crowned as Yang Maha Mulia Seri Paduka Duli Pengiran Muda Mahkota (His Royal Highness the Crown Prince) on 14 July 1961.
 Notably, the 2nd Gurkha Rifles were dispatched to Brunei in December 1962, the month the Brunei revolt began.
 Lieutenant Colonel Digby Willoughby and a small Royal Gurkha Rifles squad helped to rescue his father and him from their palace, and his father was eternally grateful for Willoughby's actions on that day.

 Due to the strained relations between Brunei and Malaysia in 1963, Hassanal Bolkiah went back to Brunei to complete his education at an English school, Sultan Omar Ali Saifuddien College.
 The wedding between Pengiran Anak Saleha and Hassanal Bolkiah took place in the palace on 29 July 1965.
 He later enrolled as a cadet officer at the Royal Military Academy Sandhurst (RMAS) on 4 January 1966.
 On 16 August, he praised the launch of two ships by Sharikat Limbongan Kapal Takehara Berhad, highlighting the Japanese company's investment as beneficial for Brunei and stressing the importance of pursuing domestic enterprises over relying on specific income sources.

-He and his wife bid farewell to state dignitaries early on 7 September 1966, and departed Brunei Airport for England.
+He and his wife bade farewell to state dignitaries early on 7 September 1966, and departed Brunei Airport for England.
 He pursued studies in English, mathematics, science, military science and international affairs, with a focus on the country of Russia, throughout his time at the RMAS.
 He gave particular emphasis to the study of the significance of technical and strategic development.
 The two most crucial skills for his future, self-discipline and responsibility, were the focus of his training at the RMAS.
 He graduated and was commissioned as an Honorary Captain in the Coldstream Guards on 1 March 1968.